tapirbait/googlemusic-xbmc/README.md

-#Google Music addon for XBMC
+#Google Music addon for KODI

 ##Usage and notes